maskerade/lambda-edge-cdk/README.md

-# Welcome to your CDK TypeScript project!
+# Lambda@Edge CDK Demo Project

-This is a blank project for TypeScript development with CDK.
+This is a demo project for TypeScript development with CDK.

+Create a Cloudfront distribution, S3 Bucket, DynamoDB table and some other pre-requisites such as IAM roles

 The `cdk.json` file tells the CDK Toolkit how to execute your app.